ByteSizedITGuy/TheFramework/README.md

 ## What’s in this repo?

 - **`Framework.ps1`** – The runner.
 Must be launched **as SYSTEM**.
+  - Set $originalScriptLocation = "URL to the script.
+Ex: https://github.com/ByteSizedITGuy/TheFramework/edit/main/script_name.ps1" either in your RMM's script/job, or at runtime.
   - Default: runs payload **as SYSTEM** using the **machine** secret.
   - Optional: set `$runasuser = 'yes'` to launch the payload **as the logged-in user** using a **per-user** secret (seeded automatically from the machine secret).